 Green growth media training resonates with journalists in Vietnam

-More than 50 participants, including 28 economic and environmental journalists and six students, joined a two-day media training session in Halong City, Vietnam, from 21 to 22 April 2022.
+More than 50 economic and environmental journalists and students participated in a two-day media training session in Halong City, Vietnam, from 21 to 22 April 2022.

 As one of the world’s most vulnerable countries to climate change, Vietnam is expected to experience increasing temperatures, worsening droughts, floods, sea-level rise, and frequent storms in the coming years.
 These will present significant threats to the country’s efforts on poverty reduction, long-term economic growth and sustainable development.